numba/numba/docs/source/reference/envvars.rst

    for an explanation of the legacy and per-thread default streams.

    This variable only takes effect when using Numba's internal CUDA bindings;
-   when using the NVIDIA bindings, use the variable ``CUDA_PYTHON_CUDA_PER_THREAD_DEFAULT_STREAM`` instead.
+   when using the NVIDIA bindings, use the environment variable ``CUDA_PYTHON_CUDA_PER_THREAD_DEFAULT_STREAM`` instead.

    .. seealso::